Fast Food! DIY Instant Veggie Garden: Part 1

-If you want fast results for little effort, then here’s an easy way to start a quick veggie (or herb) garden in a box – one you can make yourself in about 15 minutes.
+Do you want to make a quick mini garden?
+You can grow healthy ‘fast food’ like salad veggies and herbs in a simple box.
+Best of all, you can make it in about 15 minutes.
 The bonus is you’ll be eating the rewards in just a few weeks for only a minimal investment of time AND money.
-Sound good?
+Let’s get started!

 A wide variety of seasonal herbs, veggies and flowers can be grown in micro gardens and can reap you a rich bounty of food for minimum effort.